Compliance and Assurance Services

 Apex Companies developed an Excel-based tracking spreadsheet.
 We gathered operational data from over the sites, evaluated the regulatory applicability for each equipment, and generated compliance reports.
 We worked diligently to identify the subtle differences between NSPS OOOO and NSPS OOOOa regulations to ensure reporting accuracy.

-We provided specific air permitting services including process modeling using ProMax, calculating sitewide emissions, identifying the permitting mechanism under the Texas Commission on Environmental Quality’s (TCEQ’s) New Source Review Program, conducting National Ambient Air Quality Standard (NAAQS) impacts assessment using SCREEN3 modeling, preparing air permitting packages, and addressing TCEQ’s follow-up questions.
-TCEQ’s air permitting mechanisms primarily used for permitting these facilities include Permit by Rule (PBR) and Standard Permit (SP) for oil and gas facilities.
+We provided specific air permitting services including process modeling using ProMax, calculated sitewide emissions, identified the permitting mechanism under the Texas Commission on Environmental Quality’s (TCEQ’s) New Source Review Program, conducted National Ambient Air Quality Standard (NAAQS) impacts assessment using SCREEN3 modeling, prepared air permitting packages, and addressed TCEQ’s follow-up questions.
+TCEQ’s air permitting mechanisms primarily used for permitting these facilities include permit by rule (PBR) and standard permit (SP) for oil and gas facilities.